nrfconnect/sdk-nrf/doc/nrf/libraries/modem/at_monitor.rst

 Initialization
 ==============

-The AT monitor library initializes automatically when enabled using :kconfig:`CONFIG_AT_MONITOR`.
+The AT monitor library initializes automatically when enabled using :kconfig:option:`CONFIG_AT_MONITOR`.
 Upon initialization, the AT monitor library registers itself as the receiver of AT notifications from the Modem library (using :c:func:`nrf_modem_at_notif_handler_set`).

 .. note::